ieee-eduvis/ieee-eduvis.github.io/index.md

 # IEEE VIS Workshop on Visualization Education, Literacy, and Activities

 This workshop focuses on visualization education, literacy, and activities and will be held in _October 2023_ at [IEEE VIS](https://ieeevis.org/) in _Melbourne, Australia_.
-It intends to bring together junior and senior scholars to share research and experience and to discuss novel activities, teaching methods, and research challenges.
-The workshop aims to serve as a platform for interdisciplinary researchers within and beyond the visualization community such as education, learning analytics, science communication, psychology, or people from adjacent fields such as data science, AI, and HCI.
-It will include presentations of research papers and practical reports, as well as hands-on activities.
-In addition, the workshop will allow participants to discuss challenges they face in data visualization education and sketch a research agenda of visualization education, literacy, and activities.
+It intends to bring together scholars to share research and experience and discuss novel activities, teaching methods, and research challenges.
+The workshop aims to serve as a platform for scholars within and beyond the visualization community such as education, learning analytics, science communication, psychology, or people from adjacent fields such as data science, AI, and HCI.
+It will include presentations of research papers and practical sessions with hands-on activities.
+In addition, the workshop will allow participants to discuss challenges they face in data visualization education and outline a research agenda of visualization education, literacy, and activities.

 See the [full proposal here](https://arxiv.org/abs/2303.10708).